FaishalJ/Shoping-List/README.md

 ## Shopping list App

+### My React SHoping List
-A simple shoping list web app buit with react and sass.
+A simple shoping list app buit with react and sass.

+### Features
+-Add items
+-Sort
+-Filter and
-You can add, sort, delete ✅ and ❌ all your list items.
+-delete ❌ all your list items.

 Have fun making your list.